 When a hospital is on an MCB approved divert as defined above, all on-duty field personnel are to be notified in an expeditious manner and are expected to honor the diversion hospital's status (see exception next paragraph).
 Diversion status will be explained to the patient (or appropriate patient's representative) in order to allow for an informed alternative hospital destination decision.
-In the event of encode to a hospital in the midst of diversion request with EMSA Dispatch, the EMT or paramedic may continue to that hospital if an alternative hospital destination MCB approved divert status, an EMT or paramedic may override the hospital's divert status if transport to that hospital is required for life-saving, immediately needed patient stabilization.
+In the event of encode to a hospital in the midst of diversion request with EMSA Dispatch, the EMT or paramedic may continue to that hospital if an alternative hospital destination represents a detriment to the patient's clinical condition.
+Even after a hospital is on MCB approved divert status, an EMT or paramedic may override the hospital's divert status if transport to that hospital is required for life-saving, immediately needed patient stabilization.